ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 Passive voice is not covered.

+There is another extra key `h_aspiré` at the same level as the voices, which indicates whether the verb begins with an "h aspiré".
+This value is boolean.

 Under each voice, at most four moods and all of their tenses are included:
 1. `indicatif` - indicative mood
     - `présent`